ElGuillermo/HLL_CRCON_watch_roles/README.md

 - `/root/hll_rcon_tool/custom_tools/watch_roles.py`
 - `/root/hll_rcon_tool/custom_tools/watch_roles_config.py`

-⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` file, which originates from the official CRCON depot.
+⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` original CRCON file.
-If any CRCON upgrade implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will **FAIL**.
+If any CRCON upgrade implies updating this file, the usual CRCON upgrade procedure will **FAIL**.
 To successfully upgrade your CRCON, you'll have to revert the changes back, then reinstall this plugin.
 To revert to the original file :
 ```shell